huhlim/alphafold-multistate/README.md

 A slightly modified protocol using ColabFold pipeline is implemented on [Colab](https://colab.research.google.com/github/huhlim/alphafold-multistate/blob/main/AlphaFold_multistate.ipynb).
 The main difference is the MSA generation step; the ColabFold-based protocol utilizes MMseqs2 for homologous sequence searches.

 ## GPCR models in the active and inactive states
 We have modeled non-olfactory human GPCRs in the active and inactive states using our multi-state modeling protocol.
-The models are available [here](https://zenodo.org/record/5745217).
+The models are available via [Zenodo](https://zenodo.org/record/5745217) or [Google Drive](https://drive.google.com/drive/folders/1JYp-6LkElUgpiWIB8GroSI_z9rlVmr5o?usp=sharing).

 ## References
 [1] Heo, L. and Feig, M., Multi-State Modeling of G-protein Coupled Receptors at Experimental Accuracy, _bioRxiv_ (**2021**).
 [Link](https://www.biorxiv.org/content/10.1101/2021.11.26.470086v2)